keepthrifty/keepthrifty.github.io/_challenges/2016-06-entertainment/index.md

 While you can't convert to cash, credits in the play store are good for apps, movies, music, games, and books.

-In the two years I've been using the app, I've earned $54.
+In the two years I've been using the app, I've earned $54 for probably about an hour's worth of time total.

 It's not mind-blowing, but it means that I haven't ever paid for an app on my phone (despite having some good ones) and I've gotten quite a few movies and books for free.

-### Free in Your Town ###
+## Free in Your Town ##

 One thing that has really helped in keeping our entertainment spending down is taking the time to research the free things offered in our area.